amitgoswami1027/AmitGoswamiNotes/Behavioural_Interviews.md

 My name is Amit and Thanks very much to give the opportunity to interview for this role.

-I would describe myself as high achieving, strategically focused and commercially driven Professional who has the track record of achieving within this industry.
+I would describe myself as "high achieving", "strategically focused" and "commercially driven" Professional who has the track record of achieving within this industry.
 Over the years I have led and transformed difficult teams.
 In my last role I managed to turnaround the difficult team which has the histroically behaviour issues.
 I achieve that goal by imparting the right training to the team members by undertaking the regular performance reviews.
 I also empowered the senior team member to achive the full potential.
 I used the style of leadership that every will respond to.

 I am Energetic and have the ability to motivate employees.
 I always set the high expectations and would always support company directors and organizational vision and objectives.
 If you hire me in this position, I am confident that you would see the positve return on investment and I would always embrace change and implement it quikly to make sure that you maintain your position as  market leader.